 Effects Of Mixing Cocaine And Adderall

-Short-Term Effects Of Cocaine and Adderall
+Short-Term Effects of Mixing Cocaine and Adderall

-- chest pain
+- Chest pain

-- trouble sleeping
+- Trouble sleeping

-- muscle twitches
+- Muscle twitches

-- pounding heart
+- Pounding heart

-- increased blood pressure
+- Increased blood pressure

-- heart attack
+- Heart attack

 Adderall has additional side effects like numbness and pain in fingers and toes, which is likely to be the result of poor circulation.

-Long-Term Effects Of Both Adderall And Cocaine
+Long-Term Effects of mixing Adderall and Cocaine

-- brain damage (sometimes irreversible)
+- Brain damage (sometimes irreversible)

-- extreme weight loss
+- Extreme weight loss

-- respiratory distress
+- Respiratory distress

-- heart attack
+- Heart attack

 Avoiding illegal drugs, like cocaine, is one way to avoid these dangerous side effects.
 Additionally, if a person is prescribed Adderall, taking it only as prescribed can help decrease the likelihood of Using cocaine and Adderall at the same time often significantly affects the mental health of the person, with symptoms emerging such as paranoia, anxiety, panic, and psychosis.

-Find Help For Polysubstance Abuse Today
+Find Help for Polysubstance Use Today at Vertava Health

-Combining two stimulant medications, like Adderall and cocaine can lead to addiction, health problems and overdose.
-The risk associated with taking these drugs at the same time are extremely high.
+Combining two stimulant medications, like Adderall and cocaine, can lead to addiction, health problems, and overdose.
+The risk associated with taking these drugs simultaneously is extremely high.

 Mixing cocaine and Adderall is never a good idea.
 It is dangerous and unsafe and can have dire side effects with permanent consequences.
-To learn more about what to do if you or someone you love is mixing Adderall and cocaine, or any other substances, contract our specialists today by calling 844.470.0410 or filling out our online form.
+To learn more about what to do if you or someone you love is mixing Adderall and cocaine, or any other substances, contact our specialists today by calling 844.470.0410 or filling out our online form.
 A brighter, healthier future is possible.